$43,958

 Faculty to student ratio is an important factor in the quality of education you will receive.
 The lower the ratio, the more individualized attention you will receive.
 The more individualized attention you receive, the greater the odds you will understand the material better.

-10 Finance Programs with the Highest Student Faculty Ratio
+10 Finance MBA Programs with the Highest Student Faculty Ratio

 - Louisiana State University Shreveport - 63:1